woctezuma/sample-steam-reviews/README.md

 ## Results

-The network architecture follows the suggestions of [Andrej Karpathy's 2015 blogpost](http://karpathy.github.io/2015/05/21/rnn-effectiveness/): a 2-layer LSTM with 512 hidden nodes, and with dropout of 0.5 after each layer.
-Batches of 128 examples and truncated backpropagation through time of length:
--   20 characters for char-level models,
--   40 words for word-level models.

 ### Char-level models

 The data consists of Steam reviews in English for the game "Artifact", for a total of 1.2 million lines, which consist